tigellus/Markdown/4. Review on Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/4 Adult Respiratory Distress Syndrome/Adult Respiratory Distress Syndrome.md

 * Diffuse damage to that alveolar-capillary membrane
 * Increased permeability and leakage of fluid at the alveolar-capillary membrane
 * Damage to type II pneumocytes
-* Interstitial and alveolar edema results in interference with gas exchange and hypoxemia.
+* Interstitial and alveolar edema results in interference with gas exchange and hypoxemia
 * Reduced FRC, Intrapulmonary shunting and Decreased compliance
 * Protein exudates destroy surfactant causing alveolar collapse
 * Protein exudates from the hyaline membrane causes interstitial fibrosis